axibase/atsd/administration/migration/README.md

 ...
 ```

-The `DataMigrator` job may take a long time to complete.
+The `DataMigrator` job takes a long time to complete.
 You can monitor the job progress in the Yarn web interface at `http://atsd_hostname:8050/`.

 The Yarn interface is automatically terminated once the `DataMigrator` is finished.